MyPilgrimage/MyPilgrimage.github.io/_posts/2025-01-09-site-maintenance.md

 ## Technical Update
-I'm currently updating the site.
+I'm currently updating the site and trying to create a cohesive whole.
+For the moment this means taking down the site periodically.

+I'm hoping that, once this update is complete, I can shift to a better development standart.
+(i.e. Develop locally on my Dev-Branch, hopefully without breaking the sites dependencies this time 😅 )

-More information soon.
+More information soon

----

 *Cheers,* <br/>
 I-Jun &nbsp; <i class="fa-solid fa-person-hiking"></i> <i class="fa-solid fa-mountain-sun"></i><br/>